The targeted gift from the Leafstedts will be matched by the University.

-In 2008, the 49ers went 14-5-4, tying the single-season record for wins, while also establishing then school records in goals (44), assists (37), points (125) and shots (326).
+In 2008, LBSU went 14-5-4, tying the single-season record for wins, while also establishing then school records in goals (44), assists (37), points (125) and shots (326).
 The record-breaking campaign, which saw Long Beach State go undefeated in league play at 7-0-1, culminated in the program's third-straight Big West regular season title, its first appearance in the conference tournament finals and its first at-large bid to the NCAA Division I Women's Soccer Championship.